jordan-yee/kakoune-git-mode/README.md

    KC: `,gc`, enter message then save `:w`
 5. Check your repo's git status.
    KC: `,gs`

+# Differences to stock git commands
+The following features are unique to this plugin--as opposed to those provided by the git commands that ship with Kakoune.

+**Quick Commit**
+- When triggered a prompt is shown to enter a commit message (instead of switching to the commit message buffer)
+- If the prompt is aborted, you are given the option to switch to the commit buffer to continue editing the message or cancel entirely.
+  - While I've found the quick commit prompt to be more convenient most of the time, I would frequently realize I wanted to add additional details to the commit message body--which can only be done on the commit message buffer-- after already having written a summary at the quick commit prompt.
+  - This feature means you don't have to start over with your message if faced with this situation.
+Just press `<esc>, e` to continue editing in the dedicated buffer.

+**Structured Commit Message**
+- When enabled, the quick commit prompt provides tab-completion for a structured commit message (e.g. Conventional Commits).
+- This uses a configurable list of commit prefix keywords (e.g. 'feat', 'docs', 'fix', etc.), plus a regex string to match a label in the current branch name.
+- Example structured commit message flow:
+  - Activate the quick commit prompt
+  - Start typing the keyword 'fe'
+  - Tab complete the keyword plus a label derived from the current branch:
+    `feat: (SCRUM-1234) <your cursor is here>`

 # Design Notes
 This plugin was written with [these principles](https://github.com/jordan-yee/principles/blob/master/kakoune-plugins.md) in mind.